zuplo/docs/docs/articles/custom-ci-cd.md

   stage: deploy
   needs: [zup_deploy]
   script:
-    - npx @zuplo/cli test --endpoint $(cat ./DEPLOYMENT_STDOUT |  sed -E
+    - npx zuplo test --endpoint $(cat ./DEPLOYMENT_STDOUT |  sed -E 's/Deployed
-      's/Deployed to (.*)/\1/')
+      to (.*)/\1/')
 ```

 :::note

 GitLab CI/CD does not have a built-in way to delete deployments.
-You can use the Zuplo UI to delete old environments.
+You can use the
+Zuplo UI to delete old environments.

 :::